 The level of protection these antibodies provide depends on the specific virus—and for COVID-19, scientists still aren’t sure whether immunity develops this way.
 But the hope is that these antibodies might indicate at least some level of protection against COVID-19, once someone has recovered from illness.

-Is Antibody Testing Available in the U.S.?
+Why Is Antibody Testing Important?

 How Is the Antibody Test Done?